 For a total cost of $52.50 I had booked two events today; a 3 hour return hike to a waterfall and, a visit to a local hot spring.
 First up was the hike which Mike, Bo, Ivan, Esther, Laura, Robin, James, Lisa and myself decided on.
 The hike is for the most part a gentle 1.5 hour climb.
 During the hike you look out for monkeys, birds and plant life.
 One highlight on the way up was the Tarzan swing of strong tree vines.
-Our fearless Tour Leader Liza lead the way!
+Our fearless Tour Leader Lisa lead the way!

 Lisa had bought a watermelon and a pineapple for us to snack upon at the waterfall, a very thoughtful Chief Experience Officer.
-Lisa somehow managed to balance the watermelon on her head while extremely wet?
+Lisa somehow managed to balance the watermelon on her head while extremely wet.
 No one fell during the hike despite the slippery conditions although I did try my best to slip up and become the centre of attention.

-In the afternoon a smaller group, James, Robin, Mike, Bo, Ivan and myself joined the Hot Spring activity.
-James bought his eskie and both Mole and James were set for beers.
+In the afternoon a smaller group, this time James, Robin, Mike, Bo, Ivan and myself joined the Hot Spring activity.
+James bought his eskie and both Robin and James were set for beers.
 Their only problem was the 15 or so minutes walking to the hot springs with the heavy load.
 There were two very hot natural springs I was only able to relax in the coldest one which was about 30-40 degrees.

-Pride hurt I went down to the river to cool off and reflect on being outwitted and suffering without a drink in an area that was very hot.
-James did come to the rescue with a bottle of water fortunately which was probably payment for giving everyone such a laugh.
+Pride hurt I went down to the river to cool off and reflect on being outwitted by monkeys and suffering without a drink in an area that was very hot.
+James did come to the rescue with a bottle of water fortunately which was probably payment for giving everyone such a good laugh.